cea-trust-platform/cea-trust-platform.github.io/_classes/temporal-schemes.md

 It is mendatory to define a time integration scheme in order to perform a TRUST calculation.
 Solving a stationary problem is currently not possible (work in progress in a private application but not yet finalized).

 TRUST implements a large selection of time schemes where the use selection is kept as a choice for the user.
 It is possible to perform completely pure explicit or even pure implicit integration.
 The code also allows to employ a semi-implicit time integration.
+All the implemented classes derive from the base class `Schema_Temps_base`.
+Click **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/classSchema__Temps__base.html)** to see the Doxygen documentation of this class.

 The basic point that **should be** taken into account is to pay attention to the time-step and the stability criteria.
 For example, if one selects an explicit time scheme, both the Courant–Friedrichs–Lewy (CFL) and the Von-Neumann criteria must be respected in order to obtain stable results.
 This constraint can be relaxed when employing an implicit integrator.